MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 As the internal administrator, you can work with users to identify solutions or workarounds, such as missing setup, missing permissions, and other issues in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
 They can find technical information in the **Help and Support** page to help with this investigation.
 For more information, see the [Finding technical information](#finding-technical-information) section.

 Internal administrators can also create sandbox environments for deeper troubleshooting, for example, before they decide to contact their partner for technical support.
+The partner must have specified their support contact details in the **Help and Support** page.

 ## Delegated administrators

 Each customer of [!INCLUDE [prodshort](../developer/includes/prodshort.md)] has a partner who assists with technical support when requested by the internal administrator.
-The partner must have specified their support contact details in the **Help and Support** page.
+As the partner, you must have specified support contact details in the **Help and Support** page.
 For more information, see [Configuring the support experience](../technical-support.md#configuring-the-support-experience).

 The delegated administrator can then access either [!INCLUDE [prodshort](../developer/includes/prodshort.md)] for further troubleshooting, or they can use the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] to analyse telemetry, create a sandbox environment for debugging, or an extra production environment for step-by-step reproduction, for example.

+If the partner cannot find a solution, they can request support from Microsoft.
+For more information, see the [Escalating support issues to Microsoft](#escalating-support-issues-to-microsoft) section.

 ## Finding technical information